 You can spend a long time on software teaching.
 For this reason, we recommend that you have a purpose in mind when you start teaching, so that you don't try to teach everything.
 It is better to target your teaching towards your current goal, and to achieve that more promptly.
 In our example, we are trying to create an Effective License Position for our Microsoft software, so we are going to focus our teaching in that direction.

 This topic describes how to use the system to match an unrecognized software record to an item in the DSL.
 If you are looking for advice on how to decide which DSL record to choose when you are teaching, see Teaching tips.

 To teach software:

-1.On the menu bar, under Tools, click Software Teaching.
+1.On the menu bar, under Data Management, click Software Teaching.